 We create space and time for our Roberts community to worship and learn together.
 During the Monday Community Worship from 11-11:50 am, sermon series focus us together on various topics of faith development throughout the semester.
 We worship in a variety of Christian traditions and styles that reflect our faith community at Roberts.

 On Wednesdays from 11-11:50 am, worship tends to be more contemporary and student-led.
 Area pastors, faculty, and other inspiring speakers bring biblical messages that challenge and aid our spiritual growth.

 Our resident directors lead discussions on different topics each month.
-On Friday’s from 11-11:50 in the Cultural Life Center, Room 212 Pardon the Interruptions give students the opportunity to explore faith issues deeper in conversation with their peers.
+On Friday’s, from 11-11:50 in the Cultural Life Center, Room 219 that will give students the opportunity to explore faith issues deeper in conversation with their peers.

 Saturday Service Opportunities

 Saturday service projects are offered once a month, three times a semester.
 These earn 3 spiritual life credits for each, since they involve serving Saturday morning or afternoon.
 These are service/ministry opportunities off campus, often in the city of Rochester.
 Our goal is to introduce students to new opportunities to serve God and stretch them to see God’s heart for those in need.